pilot2254/pilot2254.github.io/content/blog/unlisted/example-post.md

 ---
 title: "Example Blog Post"
 date: "2024-12-20"
-description: "This is an example blog post to show how markdown works"
+description: "This is an example blog post for me to test functionalities of markdown rendering in my post."
 ---

 # This is a heading